sudiptok19/sudiptok19/README.md

 - 👋 Hi, I’m @sudiptok19
 - 👀 I’m interested in building frontend and solving complex mathematical problems
-- 🌱 I’m currently learning javascrpt, react and system design
+- 🌱 I’m currently learning javascript, react and system design
 - 💞️ I’m looking to collaborate on ...
 - 📫 you can reach me on instagram , linked in
 <!---